×

 We asked people in Mt.
 Moritz if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Mt.
 Moritz, it's important to respect the local customs and traditions.
 Avoid wearing revealing clothing, especially in religious places, as it is considered disrespectful.
 Always ask for permission before taking photographs of locals, as some may find it intrusive.
 It's also considered rude to refuse an invitation to someone's home, as Grenadians are known for their hospitality.
 Avoid discussing sensitive topics such as politics and religion, unless initiated by the locals.
 It's also considered impolite to eat, drink or smoke in the street, so try to do these things in private or designated areas.
-Lastly, always greet people with a smile and a polite 'hello', as Grenadians are very friendly and appreciate good manners," remarked one member in Mt.
+Lastly, always greet people with a smile and a polite 'hello', as Grenadians are very friendly and appreciate good manners," said one person in Mt.
 Moritz.

 Get Quote